Location

 The attic

-The shelter carts
+The cart shelter

 This outbuilding is crowned with a gable roof of flat tiles.
 Its north-east-facing facade is punctuated with a carriage entrance, a smaller door for the cowshed, a little door for reaching the loft, and two stone platforms from which pigeons can fly away.
 Inside, the two stone-floored rooms each lie beneath a loft that can be reached via a ladder.
 A pedestrian door opens into a little garden that serves as a vegetable patch.